Reiryoku-Technologies/Time-Series-Archive/README.md

 then just download the `series` directory.

 ## Structure
-Time series are stored in the `series` folder, follows the archive structure.
+Time series are stored in the `series` directory, follows the archive structure.
 ```
 series
     {symbol}